-The Lowestoft Eastern Energy Facility (LEEF) is a major port redevelopment project in ABP's Port of Lowestoft's Outer Harbour.
-LEEF will help to secure the Port of Lowestoft's position as a focal point for supporting the region's offshore energy industry.
+The Lowestoft Eastern Energy Facility (LEEF) is a major port redevelopment project in ABP's Port of Lowestoft's Outer Harbour, which was completed in November 2024.
+LEEF is helping to secure the Port of Lowestoft's position as a focal point for supporting the region's offshore energy industry.